Camborne & Redruth with Wheal Peevor & Portreath

 The most heavily industrialised tin and copper mining district in the Site

 The most significant urban centres of mining population

 Three in situ beam engines

 Ancillary industries; the Bickford Smith Fuseworks and Tuckingmill Factory Row

 Important mining settlements such as Redruth and mining engineering “new town” of Camborne

 The coastal mining port of Portreath

 Some of the richest, and deepest, eighteenth-century copper mines and nineteenth-century tin mines in the world; Dolcoath, Basset Mines, Marriott’s Shaft Complex, West Basset, Wheal Basset, King Edward Mine

 The Audio Trail guides below explore South Wheal Frances on the Great Flat Lode and introduce the principal features of this impressive site.
+There are also further guides available for Portreath, which is also located within this Area of the World Heritage Site.
 These guides are only available to our members though, so why not sign up today?

 Information sheets are also available to accompany the Audio Trail guides and please see the links to these below.